kinguser981/Fortnite_DNS/README.md

-# it's an App for fortnite Players to find the best DNS server for lowest ping,
+# it's an App for fortnite Players to find the best DNS server for the lowest ping,
 (Android & Windows)
 ![](https://s3.bmp.ovh/imgs/2025/10/05/051eae52c3828627.png)